dtumad/VCV-io/README.md

 # Formally Verified Cryptography Proofs in Lean 4

-This is an ongoing port of the work found [here](https://github.com/dtumad/lean-crypto-formalization), from Lean 3 to Lean 4.
-All of the basic theory is present here, but some specific proofs and APIs are still actively being moved.

-The library aims to provide a foundational framework in Lean for reasoning about cryptographic protocols in the computational model.
+This library aims to provide a foundational framework in Lean for reasoning about cryptographic protocols in the computational model.
 The core part of the framework provides:

 * A monadic syntax for representing computations with oracle access (`OracleComp`), with probabilistic computations as a special case of having uniform selection oracles
 * A denotational semantics (`evalDist`) for assigning probability distributions to probabilistic computations, and tools for reasoning about the probabilities of particular outputs or events (`probOutput`/`probEvent`)